-The School District retired general obligation bonds in the amount of \$2.5 million during the fiscal year.
-At June 30, 2022, the School District had an outstanding lease in the amount of \$14.6 million with \$48.9 thousand due within one year.
-The bundled renovations and energy solutions lease is for the purchase of energy efficiency equipment, machinery, supplies, building modifications and other energy saving items.
+During the current fiscal year, the School District acquired copy machines under a right-to use lease contract.
+At June 30, 2023, the School District had an outstanding energy solutions lease that was used for the purchase of energy efficiency equipment, machinery, supplies, building modifications and other energy saving items.